kaeeraa/kaede/docs/CONTRIBUTING.md

 - TypeScript is highly recommended.
 If type checking drives you insane, ask me for the help :d
 - `.vue` file names should be formatted as `PascalCase`.
 All other files should use `kebab-case`.
 - Exported constants should be formatted as `PascalCase`.
-- Functions, variables, non-exported constants should be formatted as `camelCase`.
+- Functions, variables, and non-exported constants should be formatted as `camelCase`.
 - Element styling is preferred by using `Tailwind v3` classes.
-In case UnoCSS preset misses some utility classes, make a custom CSS class.
+In case if the UnoCSS preset misses some utility classes, make a custom CSS class.
 - [BEM](https://en.bem.info/methodology/) methodology is the preferred way to name element IDs and classes (alongside the Atomic CSS names) to simplify styling for extensions.
 All elements should have unique IDs.
-- Desirably, HTML structure should be semantically correct.
+- Desirably, HTML structure should be semantically correct, i.e. no `<div></div>` in the `<button></button>` elements.

 ## Commit Messages